hiero-ledger/hiero-json-rpc-relay/docs/nonce-management-and-tx-pool.md

 ### Background and motivation

 Hedera does not maintain an Ethereum-style mempool.
 Mirror Node (MN) imports account state (including `ethereum_nonce`) with a slight delay.
-If clients fire multiple transactions rapidly and compute nonces from MN only, race conditions can lead to consensus failures (e.g., a later tx reaching the network before an earlier one).
+If clients fire multiple transactions rapidly and compute nonces from MN only, nonces won't be correct and this can lead to errors.

 To reduce these failures, the relay can maintain a per-address set of “pending” transactions it has seen and accepted, and expose that state to: